Foreign Accounts Compliance Enforcement

-Foreign Accounts Compliance: Heading into 2020, foreign accounts compliance is on the rise.
-With foreign accounts compliance, the IRS requires U.S. account holders of offshore accounts, assets, investments, & income to report the account information each year.
+Foreign Accounts Compliance: Heading into 2020, offshore bank and financial account enforcement by the IRS is on the rise.
+With offshore bank accounts, the IRS requires U.S. account holders of offshore accounts, assets, investments, & income to report the account information each year.

-Since offshore enforcement is a key IRS priority, Foreign Accounts Compliance is crucial for avoiding unnecessary foreign account and asset fines and penalties.
-Our International Tax Attorneys specialize exclusively in IRS FATCA and FBAR Amnesty reporting — collectively referred to as offshore voluntary disclosure.
+Since offshore enforcement is a key IRS priority, overseas accounts Compliance is crucial for avoiding unnecessary foreign account and asset fines and penalties.

 One of the most difficult aspects of getting compliant with the IRS and international tax, is trying to understand whether or not you are even required to file certain international reporting forms.